-Hemerion and its clinical partner Mount Sinai Health System have been nominated for the 8th edition of the Galien MedStartUp Awards, the innovation prize created by the Galien Foundation and Business France.
+Hemerion and Mount Sinai Health System have been nominated for the 8th edition of the Galien MedStartUp Awards, the innovation prize created by the Galien Foundation and Business France.

 The Galien Medstartup fosters, recognizes and rewards excellence in scientific innovation to improve the state of human health.
 Since 2013, it supports the international development of the most promising French startups, selected by a world-renowned panel, and connecting them with leading American businesses.

 Hemerion and Mount Sinai: an ambitious clinical project to fight glioblastoma

 Hemerion and Mount Sinai have been nominated in the “Best Collaboration in the MedTech and Digital Health” category, alongside Carthera and Braintale.

 Hemerion technology addresses upfront management of newly diagnosed glioblastoma, during surgery, before any adjuvant treatment or drug can be delivered, making its technology a breakthrough innovation that significantly improves both survival and quality of life in patients.

 Hemerion technology associates drugs with innovative photonic treatments to selectively kill cancer cells without harming healthy tissue.